ganeshjawahar/nlp-papernotes/notes/social_media/short-term_meaning_shift_exploratory_distributional_analysis.md

       - Words that undergo semantic shift but not captured by the model.
       - Error cause: extended metaphor, i.e., metaphor is developed throughout the whole text produced by an author.
       - e.g. 'shovel' used in 'welcome aboard, here is your shovel', 'you boys know how to shovel coal': team is referred as a train that is running through the season and supporter is expected to shovel coal (contribution) into the train boiler.
-      - The local context of these words (with metaphoric usage) is similar to the literal one => model doesn't spot it.
+      - The local context of these words (with metaphoric usage) is similar to the literal one => model doesn't spot this as a change.
   - Contextual Variability (CV)
     - Remedy referential aspect problem. (false +ves)
     - CV(word) = average pairwise cosine distance between different contexts (represented by sum of embeddings of words present in the context) of the word.